giridhar7632/the-MERN-stack/12-registration-and-user-login.md

 ```

 The `checkLogin` function is called after rendering the UI.
 It checks local storage for token, if there is a token it sends a GET request to the route `/users/verify`.
 It responds `true` if the token is valid or `false` if the token is invalid.
-For sending a request, we can specify the headers as option in the request.
-If the token is valid, we set the `isLogin` to true which redirects you to notes component without login.
+For sending a request, we can specify the headers as an option in the request.
+If the token is valid, we set the `isLogin` to true which redirects you to the notes component without login.

 ## Log out

-To logout from the account, you can just delete the token stored in local storage and set the `isLogin` to false.
+To log out from the account, you can just delete the token stored in local storage and set the `isLogin` to false.

 ```js
 // src/components/notes/Header.js